Remote Area Border Crossing (RABC) Permit is Available Again

 In person at a CBSA office:

-- The processing fee may be paid in cash, credit card, debit card, or a check drawn from a Canadian financial institution
+The processing fee may be paid in cash, credit card, debit card, or a cheque drawn from a Canadian financial institution

-- Please note that checks drawn from United States bank accounts are not acceptable
+Please note that cheques drawn from United States bank accounts are not acceptable

 CBSA Border Information Services